Factory Automation

 Distributed Control Systems (DCS)

-The components of a DCS system include:
+The core components of a DCS system are:

-- Control Nodes � Execute control functions
+- Control Nodes � Perform distributed control and decision-making functions

 Robotics